ericcornelissen/shescape/CONTRIBUTING.md

 behaviour changing modification that can be made to the source without the tests catching this change.
 [StrykerJS] labels such modifications as _Survived_.

+### Property Testing

+Additionally, _Shescape_ uses [property testing] with [fast-check].
+All property test suites go into the `test/` folder and use the naming convention `[FILENAME].prop.js`.
+You can run property tests using the command `npm run test:property`.

+After you make changes to the source, please consider running the property tests.
+Running property tests ensures _Shescape_ works as expected for a wide variety of inputs, increasing confidence in its correctness.

+Also, consider adding new or improving existing property tests based on changes.
+If you do so, please share your improvements.

-### Fuzzing
+### Fuzz Testing

-Additionally, we support [fuzz testing] using [jsfuzz].
+Additionally, _Shescape_ uses [fuzz testing] using [jsfuzz].
 All fuzz logic goes into the `test/` folder and use the naming convention `[FILENAME].fuzz.cjs`.
-Note that fuzz logic is written in CommonJS style as opposed to the rest of the project.
+Note that fuzz logic must be written in CommonJS style as opposed to the rest of the project.

 You can start fuzzing using the command `npm run fuzz`, which runs `index.fuzz.cjs` by default.
 If you improve or add to the fuzz code, please